pyrsmk/ClassIE/README.markdown

 ClassIE
 =======

+ClassIE is an unobstrusive tiny library which automates Internet Explorer browser detection.

+JS
+--

+The `IE` variable is available to know under which version of Internet Explorer your script is loaded.

+    if(IE<=8){
+	// some polyfills
+    }

+CSS
+---

-ClassIE is an unobstrusive tiny library which automates IE browser detection in CSS by adding classes to the `html` markup as: `<html class="ie8">`.
+Internet Explorer version is also accessible with CSS classes since ClassIE adds the current IE browser version to the `html` markup as: `<html class="ie8">`.

-All Internet Explorer versions are supported from IE5 (which will be detected as IE6).

-Using ClassIE is pretty simple:
+Then, using ClassIE with your stylesheets is pretty simple:

-- add the script to your pages
-- add .ie6, .ie7, .ie8, etc, to your CSS to define specific properties
+    .ie6 #contents,
+    .ie7 #contents{
+	// some specific properties
+    }

 License
 -------